tutek1/DTLabs/07_Animation&Physics/lab07.md

 <img src="img/PlayerRightPlace.png" width="380"/>

 > aside positive
-> I moved the `Mesh` node to `y = -1.0` and rotated to `y = -90`, which closes matches the player model.
+> I moved the `Mesh` node to `y = -1.0` and rotated to `y = -90`, which closely matches the player collider.

 ### Blurry Textures
-You may have noticed, that the textures on the player model are a bit blurry and they start to clear up, when you get really close to the player.
+You may have noticed, that the textures on the player model are a bit blurry, and they start to clear up, when you get really close to the player.
 Let's fix this.

 1. **Open** the file `3D/Player/GORODITH_Player_anim.fbx` in the **FileSystem**.
 2. Now in the **Advanced Import Settings** disable the `Generate LODs` option in the menu on the right side.